Forged Under Fire: Washington the Warrior and the French & Indian War

 The “hero of Monongahela” soon found himself elected “Colonel of the Virginia Regiment and Commander in Chief of all Virginia forces.”
 For two incredibly challenging years, he was entrusted with defending a frontier nearly 350 miles long against repeated Indian attacks on isolated settlements and towns.
 The small number of troops at his disposal, along with problems of recruitment, supply, and many other issues made Washington’s job even harder.
 In weighing these difficulties, Flexner concluded, “A force many times larger could not have defended so wide a frontier from the endlessly mobile Indians.”
 He added, “the amazing thing was not that Washington failed to do better, but that he managed to keep from being discharged as a failure, that he managed to keep an army in the field at all.”

 A famous portrait by Charles Willson Peale of George Washington as colonel of the Virginia Regiment.
 (Photo Credit: Wikimedia Commons)

 In the final phase of his young military career, Washington led Virginia troops attached to British Brigadier General John Forbes’ expedition in yet another attempt to capture the French stronghold at Fort Duquesne.
-This latest expedition was a success and the fort was ultimately taken without firing a shot in late November 1758.
+This latest expedition was a success and the position was ultimately taken without firing a shot in late November 1758.
 With the Forks of the Ohio River now controlled by the British, and the Virginia frontier more stable, Washington felt that he had fulfilled his duty and permanently resigned his command in the Virginia forces at the end of the year.
 With his recent election to Virginia’s House of Burgesses, as well as his upcoming wedding to Martha Dandridge Custis, George Washington prepared for the next phase of his life as a husband, statesman, and planter.
 As the future would show, though, his days as a warrior were far from over.